Attempted assassination of Donald Trump in Florida: Tina Cooper and Ronnie Oxendine

 On September 22, FBI agents interviewed Oxendine and Cooper as part of their investigation.
 They first interviewed Oxendine in Climax, North Carolina.
-Oxendine told the agents that he met Routh in the early 1990's, as they were both owners of local roofing companies at the time.
-He added that he and Routh weren't close friends.
+Oxendine told the agents that he met Routh approximately 30 years earlier.
+He added that he and Routh weren't friends.
 Oxendine falsely told the agents that around this time, Routh had pawned an SKS rifle to him for approximately $300.
 After immense pressure, Oxendine later admitted that he lied in order to minimize his role in the assassination attempt.
 He additionally admitted to his role in the sale of the rifle to Routh the month prior.

 Later the same day, the agents interviewed Cooper in Greensboro.
 She told them that she met Routh in 1999 while she was an employee of his roofing business in Greensboro.
 She said she became aware of Routh's lengthy criminal record in 2002, after his conviction for possessing a weapon of mass death and destruction.
 Through Facebook, Cooper had several conversations with Routh between 2014 and 2022.
 Additionally, Cooper told the agents that she was "guilty" of assisting Routh, whom she knew was a convicted felon, in acquiring a firearm.
-Cooper provided multiple inconsistent stories regarding the transfer of the rifle, which she eventually confessed to lying about out of fear of prosecution for her involvement in the assassination attempt.
+Cooper provided multiple inconsistent stories regarding the transfer of the rifle, which she eventually confessed to lying about out of fear of prosecution.
 She also admitted to instructing Oxendine to mislead the investigation.
+A review of Cooper's device confirmed that she had deleted traces of Routh off her cellphone, including call logs and text messages.
 The agents then asked Cooper if she had instructed any other person to lie to the FBI or mislead their investigation, which she denied on multiple occasions.
 Both Oxendine and Cooper told the agents that they had no prior knowledge of Routh’s intentions to assassinate Trump.

 Both Cooper and Oxendine were both indicted in March 2025, and were arrested the following month.
-Cooper pleaded guilty to firearm trafficking, while Oxendine pleaded guilty to possessing an unregistered firearm.
+Cooper pleaded guilty to firearm trafficking for her role in the assassination attempt, while Oxendine pleaded guilty to possessing an unregistered firearm after police found an unregistered short-barreled shotgun in a storage unit he owned.
 Cooper faces 15 years in prison, while Oxendine faces 10 years in prison.
 Both of them additionally face a $250,000 fine.

-On September 17, 2025, Oxendine testified as a witness at Routh's trial.
+On September 17, 2025, Oxendine testified as a witness at Routh's trial as part of a plea deal.
 He detailed how he and Cooper arranged the sale of the rifle to Routh the year prior.
-Routh apologized to Oxendine and offered to serve part of his prison sentence saying; "I know you're extremely mad at me."
+Routh apologized to Oxendine and offered to serve part of his prison sentence, saying; "I know you're extremely mad at me."
 This prompted Judge Cannon to intervene and warn Routh about violating his time on the lectern.
 Cooper refused to testify as a witness at the trial.